dragonflyoss/d7y.io/docs/introduction.md

 ## How it works

-When downloading an image or file, the download request is proxied to Dragonfly through the Peer HTTP Proxy.
+When downloading an image or file, the download request is proxied to Dragonfly via the Peer HTTP Proxy.
-Peer will first register the Task with the Scheduler, and the Scheduler will check the Task information to determine whether the Task is downloaded for the first time in the P2P cluster.
+Peer will first register the Task with the Scheduler, and the Scheduler will check the Task metadata to determine whether the Task is downloaded for the first time in the P2P cluster.
-If this is the first time downloading, the Seed Peer will be triggered to perform back-to-source downloading, and the Task will be segmented based on the Piece level.
+If this is the first time downloading, the Seed Peer will be triggered to download back-to-source, and the Task will be divided based on the piece level.
-After successful registration,The peer establishes a connection to the scheduler based on this task, and then schedule the Seed Peer to the Peer for downloading.
-Each time a Piece is successfully downloaded, the information will be reported to the Scheduler for next scheduling use.
+After successful registration, The peer establishes a connection to the scheduler based on this task, and then schedule the Seed Peer to the Peer for streaming based on piece level. when a piece is successfully downloaded, the piece metadata will be reported to the Scheduler for next scheduling.
-After each successful Piece download, the Peer reports the information back to the Scheduler for future scheduling.
-If this is not the first time downloading,the Scheduler will assigns other Peers for the download.
+If this is not the first time downloading, the Scheduler will schedule other Peers for the download.
-Peer downloads Piece from different Peers, splices and returns the entire file, then the P2P download is completed.
+The Peer will download pieces from different Peers, splices and returns the entire file, then the P2P download is completed.

 ![sequence-diagram](./resource/getting-started/sequence-diagram.png)